Pineapple Carrot Cake

 When it comes to good carrot cake, I have a few requirements.
 The cake must be moist (and stay that way!), have a good amount of spices but not too much, and it needs to be topped with cream cheese frosting.

 So what makes this carrot cake so good?

-- Brown Sugar: I think that all carrot cakes should incorporate brown sugar.
+- Granulated sugar and brown sugar: I think that all carrot cakes should incorporate brown sugar.
 Not only does it add more flavor, but it also adds more moisture to the cake.
 Win-Win!

 - Spices: Ground cinnamon, ginger, and nutmeg.
 The spices are not overpowering in this cake, but they add just the right amount of flavor.

-The batter itself is as simple as mixing the dry ingredients and wet ingredients separately, then combining them and pouring it into the pan.
+The batter for this homemade carrot cake is as simple as mixing the dry ingredients and wet ingredients separately, then combining them and pouring it into the pan.
 If you find your cake is browning a little too much on top before the cake is finished, just tent it with some aluminum foil until it’s done.